MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 Whenever possible, it's best to develop a model in import mode.
 This mode provides the greatest design flexibility, and best performance.

-However, challenges related to large data volumes, or reporting on near real-time data, cannot be solved by import models.
+However, challenges related to large data volumes, or reporting on near real-time data, can't always be solved by import models.
 In either of these cases, you can consider a DirectQuery model, providing your data is stored in a single data source that's [supported by DirectQuery mode](/power-bi/connect-data/power-bi-data-sources).

+A composite model allows you to combine multiple _source groups_.
+A source group could represent imported data or a connection to a DirectQuery source.
+A DirectQuery source could be a relational database or another tabular model that's either a Power BI dataset or an [Analysis Services tabular model](/analysis-services/tabular-models/tabular-models-ssas?view=asallproducts-allversions&preserve-view=true).

+> [!NOTE]
+> When a model connects to a tabular model but doesn't combine it with additional data, it's not a composite model.
+In this case, it's a DirectQuery model that connects to a remote model—so it comprises just the one source group.
+You might create this type of model to modify source model object properties, like a table name, column sort order, or format.

+Connecting to tabular models is especially relevant when extending an _enterprise semantic model_ (when it's a Power BI dataset or Analysis Services model).
+An enterprise semantic model is fundamental to the development and operation of a data warehouse.
+It provides an abstraction layer over the data in the data warehouse to present business definitions and terminology.
+It's commonly used as a link between physical data models and reporting tools, like Power BI.
+In most organizations, it's managed by a central team, and that's why it's described as _enterprise_.
+For more information, see the [enterprise BI](powerbi-implementation-planning-usage-scenario-enterprise-bi.md) usage scenario.

-Further, you can consider developing a composite model in the following situations.
+You can consider developing a composite model in the following situations.

-- Your model could be a DirectQuery model, but you want to boost performance.
+- Your model could be a DirectQuery model, and you want to boost performance.
 In a composite model, performance can be improved by setting up appropriate storage for each table.
 You can also add [aggregations](/power-bi/enterprise/aggregations-auto).
 Both of these optimizations are described later in this article.
 - You want to combine a DirectQuery model with additional data, which must be imported into the model.
 You can load imported data from a different data source, or from calculated tables.
 - You want to combine two or more DirectQuery data sources into a single model.
+These sources could be relational databases or other tabular models.

 > [!NOTE]
-> Composite models cannot combine connections to external analytic databases.
+> Composite models can't combine connections to certain external analytic databases.
 These include live connections to SAP Business Warehouse, and SAP HANA when [treating SAP HANA as a multidimensional source](/power-bi/connect-data/desktop-directquery-sap-hana).

 ## Optimize model design